 By Vada Elliott

-Future Problem Solving is a program which engages students in creative problem solving and encourages them to develop a vision for the future.
-This year, students participating in FPS were challenged to address topics such as Educational Disparities, Genes, and 3D Printing.
-The topic for April’s state contest was Identify Theft.
+Future Problem Solving is a program which engages students in creative problem solving and encourages students to develop a vision for the future.
+This year’s topic for state contest was Enhancing Human Potential.

 Each FPS team of four or five students or individual participant researches the assigned topic and reads a fictional scenario (future scene) based on the topic.
 The team uses a six-step process which includes identifying challenges, selecting an underlying problem, producing solution ideas, generating and selecting criteria, applying the criteria, and developing an action plan.
 The team has exactly two hours to complete the twelve-page packet.
 Packets are sent for evaluation and returned with a score, ranking, and recommendations on how to improve.